 - 7. A holder of a yield-based option who exercises it before the exercise settlement value of the underlying yield is available runs the risk that the level of the underlying yield may subsequently change.
 If such a change causes the exercised option to fall out of the money, the exercising holder will be required to pay the difference between the exercise settlement value and the exercise price of the option (times the applicable multiplier) to the assigned writer.
 A holder who plans to exercise an option may be able to minimize this risk by withholding exercise instructions until just before the exercise cut-off time fixed by his brokerage firm.
 However, he may not be able to eliminate the risk entirely.
 Exercise cut-off times for yield-based options may occur before definitive exercise settlement values are announced.
-Because exercise cut-off times for different yield-based options, option holders who anticipate exercising should determine the applicable cut-off times from their brokers. - 8.
+Because exercise cut-off times may vary from brokerage firm to brokerage firm, and there may be different exercise cut-off times for different yield-based options, option holders who anticipate exercising should determine the applicable cut-off times from their brokers. - 8.
 If for any reason there are no quotations available for the Treasury security from which underlying yields of a yield-based option are determined, trading in the option may be halted.
 If trading is not halted, reported yields may be based on non-current price information for the Treasury security. - 9.
-If OCC determines that the exercise settlement value of the underlying yield for any series of yieldbased options is unreported, inaccurate, unreliable, unavailable, or inappropriate for purposes of calculating the cash-settlement amount of such series, OCC has the authority to suspend the settlement obligations of the exercising and assigned Clearing Members of options of such series or to fix the cash settlement amount for exercised options of such series or to do both.
+If OCC determines that the exercise settlement value of the underlying yield for any series of yield-based options is unreported, inaccurate, unreliable, unavailable, or inappropriate for purposes of calculating the cash-settlement amount of such series, OCC has the authority to suspend the settlement obligations of the exercising and assigned Clearing Members of options of such series or to fix the cash settlement amount for exercised options of such series or to do both.
 In the event of such a suspension, OCC will fix a new settlement date after OCC determines that the exercise settlement value is available or after OCC fixes the cash settlement amount.

 If OCC determines to fix the cash settlement amount, it will act through a panel, comprised of representatives from each exchange on which the series without an exercise settlement value trades, that will use its judgment as to what is appropriate for the protection of investors and the public interest.
-The panel may fix the cash settlement amount using the reported value of the underlying yield (i) at the close of regular trading hours (as determined by OCC) on the last preceding trading day for which such a value was reported by the reporting authority or (ii) at the opening of regular trading hours (as determined day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting day for which such a value was reported by the reporting authority.
+The panel may fix the cash settlement amount using the reported value of the underlying yield (i) at the close of regular trading hours (as determined by OCC) on the last preceding trading day for which such a value was reported by the reporting authority or (ii) at the opening of regular trading hours (as determined by OCC) on the next trading day for which such a value was reported by the reporting authority.
 Alternatively, the panel may fix the cash settlement amount using the value for the underlying yield, or using a combination or average of such values, at or during such time or times that the panel sees fit.